What is the new potentially deadly mpox strain detected in the UK?

 – What are UK officials saying?

-The UKHSA said it is working closely with the NHS and academic partners to determine the characteristics of the virus and further assess the risk to human health.
+The UKHSA said it is working closely with the NHS and academic partners to determine the risks to public health.

-It said Clade Ib will be managed as a high consequence infectious disease (HCID) whilst scientists learn more about the virus.
+It said Clade Ib will be managed as a high consequence infectious disease while scientists learn more about the virus.

 – How is the UK dealing with the new infectious strain of mpox?

+The agency said it is “still working” on the number of people it may have to contact trace in relation to the first UK case.

-The UKHSA said the country has an existing stock of mpox vaccines and last month announced further vaccines are being procured to support a routine immunisation programme to provide additional resilience.
+The UKHSA said the country has an existing stock of mpox vaccines and last month announced further vaccines are being procured to support a routine immunisation programme.

-It also said there has been extensive planning under way to ensure healthcare professionals are equipped and prepared to respond to any confirmed cases.
+Professor Susan Hopkins, chief medical adviser at the UKHSA, said testing is being prioritised in London, Manchester and Brighton – areas where there are high proportions of gay and bisexual men attending sexual health clinics.

 – What is mpox?